Top Frog Farming For Beginners (Complete Guide) 2023 - May 2023

 Frog Farming For Beginners

-In many parts of the world, ‘Small scale’ or “backyard” frog farms still seem to be the norm suggesting that management practices and value chains have not yet gotten to the point where crucial economies of scale come into play, but that trend is beginning to change across Asia.
+In many parts of the world, ‘Small scale’ or “backyard” frog farms still seem to be the norm suggesting that management practices and value chains have not yet gotten to the point where crucial economies of scale come into play.
+Still, that trend is beginning to change across Asia.

 Technology and proper management practices have made frog farming efficient and profitable regardless of some recent investment trends in other aquaculture sectors.

-In Frog culture, there are two major phases: larval rearing to metamorphosis, followed by grow-out to marketable size.
-The two phases face issues such as diseases, cannibalism, nutrition, water quality, and biosecurity.
-Actually, Market potential and Demand for frogs or frog products from farming have long been pursued in many countries and with a number of species.
+Frog culture has two major phases: larval rearing to metamorphosis, followed by grow-out to marketable size.
+The two phases face diseases, cannibalism, nutrition, water quality, and biosecurity.
+Market potential and Demand for frogs or frog products from farming have long been pursued in many countries and with several species.
 Early researchers and developments focused on the American bullfrog.

 Snake Farming: Profitable Business

-The American bullfrog is native to North America and often reaches 20 cm in length with large females laying up to 25,000 eggs at a time.
-Through international seafood marketing channels, frog legs are able to land on their consumers’ tables.
-Even so, most of these frogs entering this market are harvested from the wild.
+The American bullfrog is native to North America and often reaches 20 cm long, with large females laying up to 25,000 eggs.
+Frog legs can land on their consumers’ tables through international seafood marketing channels.
+Even so, most frogs entering this market are harvested from the wild.
 In recent years, imported frog legs have totaled between 1.1 million and 3.3 million pounds.
 Is frog farming profitable?
 The wholesale value of these wild frog imports has ranged from $2.70 to $3.20 per pound.

 Market potential and Demand for frogs/Frog products